 8. New CNC mill v/s Retrofitted CNC Mill

-Retrofitted mills typically come with larger work area compared to new CNC mills.
+Retrofitted mills typically come with larger work areas compared to new CNC mills.

-However Retrofit mills can lack in customer support and have little resale value.
+However, Retrofit mills can lack customer support and have poor resale value.